openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

    (Experimental) Protecting Model <pot_ranger_README>

-Model optimization is an optional offline step of improving the final model performance and reducing the model size by applying special optimization methods, such as quantization, pruning, etc. OpenVINO provides two model optimization workflows:
+Model optimization is an optional offline step of improving the final model performance and reducing model size by applying special optimization methods, such as quantization, pruning, etc. OpenVINO provides two model optimization flows:

 - :doc:`Post-training Quantization <ptq_introduction>` is designed to optimize the inference of deep learning models by applying the post-training 8-bit integer quantization that does not require model retraining or fine-tuning.
 Usually, it is the fastest way to optimize a model and should be used first.

 - :doc:`Training-time Optimization <tmo_introduction>`, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
 It supports methods, like Quantization-aware Training and Filter Pruning.

-NNCF-optimized models can be inferred with OpenVINO using all the available workflows.
+Optimized models can be inferred with OpenVINO using all the available workflows.

 Detailed workflow: